Pyramid-IT-Learn/pyramid-leaderboards/README.md

 - **Dynamic Leaderboards**: Fetch and display leaderboards based on selected colleges and batches. 🏆
 - **Data Export**: Export leaderboard data to Excel for offline analysis. 📥
 - **Responsive Design**: User-friendly interface that works seamlessly on both desktop and mobile devices. 📱💻
-- **Custom Dropdowns**: Intuitive dropdowns for selecting databases and collections. 📋

 ## Technologies Used